Warner Bros./National Geographic Films/Paramount Classics

 Tim Allen narrated this Disneynature doc about a three-month old chimp separated from his flock and adopted by another grown male.

 The first of Disneynature's documentaries, "Earth" was a theatrical version of the popular "Planet Earth" miniseries from 2006.
 "Earth" was finally given a stateside theatrical release in 2009.

 5. "2016: Obama's America" (2012) - $33.4 million

 Dinesh D'Souza's anti-Obama documentary speculated about where the country would be if Obama won a second term in office in 2012.

 4. "Michael Jackson's This Is It" (2009) - $72 million

-The footage in "This Is It" comes from a behind-the-scenes look at preparation for Michael Jackson's final planned tour, which was cancelled in the wake of his death.
+The footage in "This Is It" comes from a behind-the-scenes look at preparation for Michael Jackson's 50 shows at London's O2 Arena.
 It wasn't originally meant to be made into a film, but it provided an intimate look at Jackson in his final days.